vrettasm/PyGeneticAlgorithms/README.md

   > **NEWS**:
   > Two new genetic operators have been added (**SuperCrossover** and **SuperMutator**).
 At each iteration they call
-  > randomly one of the other crossover /mutation operators.
+  > randomly one of the other crossover / mutation operators.
 This way we can add a different mixing of the operators
   > that may affect the evolution.
-By default, the selection probabilities of each operator is set equally, but this
+By default, the selection probabilities of all operators are set equally, but this
-  > constrained can be relaxed, in the future, allowing each operator to have a different probability to be selected.
+  > constrained can be relaxed in the future allowing each operator to have a different probability of being selected.
   >

 The current implementation offers a variety of genetic operators including: